North Korea's first spy satellite is 'alive', can manoeuvre, expert says

 "The manoeuvre proves that Malligyong-1 is not dead, and that North-Korea has control over the satellite - something that was disputed," he said.

-South Korea's Defense Ministry did not immediately respond to a request for comment.
-On Monday, Defense Minister Shin Won-sik said the satellite was not showing any signs of performing other tasks or engaging in reconnaissance.
+South Korea's Defence Ministry said it too had assessed that the satellite was in orbit, but said it would not comment further on individual analyses.
+On Monday, Defence Minister Shin Won-sik said the satellite was not showing any signs of performing other tasks or engaging in reconnaissance.

-The orbit-raising manoeuvre was a surprise as the presence of an onboard propulsion system is unexpected, and previous North Korean satellites never manoeuvred, he said.
+The orbit-raising manoeuvre was a surprise as the presence of an onboard propulsion system was unexpected and previous North Korean satellites never manoeuvred, he said.

 "Having the capacity to raise the satellite's orbit is a big deal," Langbroek said.

-That means that as long as there is fuel in the satellite, North Korea can prolong the satellite's lifetime by raising its altitude when it gets too low because of orbital decay, he concluded.
+That meant that as long as there was fuel in the satellite, North Korea could prolong the satellite's lifetime by raising its altitude when it got too low because of orbital decay, he concluded.

 Nuclear-armed North Korea has vowed to launch three more spy satellites in 2024.